ckeditor/ckeditor5/packages/ckeditor5-ckbox/docs/features/ckbox.md

 ### Changing the language

-The CKBox dialog takes the current language from the editor, but if you want to display it in a different language, you can set the language code in the {@link module:ckbox/ckbox~CKBoxConfig#language `config.ckbox.language`} option:
+By default, the CKBox dialog takes the current language from the editor.
+If you want to use a different language, you can set the language code in the {@link module:ckbox/ckbox~CKBoxConfig#language `config.ckbox.language`} option:

 ```js
 import CKBox from '@ckeditor/ckeditor5-ckbox/src/ckbox';